Sherlock Holmes pastiches: Video games

 The Other Guys has released in 2016 an app called Sherlock Holmes: Lost Detective.
 Divided into two seasons, the main character is a young Scotland Yard agent; in this game there is a professor of English literature claiming to be Sherlock Holmes.
 Originally for iOS and Android, at present time can be found only on iTunes.Doctor Watson: Mystery Cases (also Doctor Watson: Treasure Island) and Doctor Watson 2: The Riddle of the Catacombs are two casual games (hidden object games with 3D capabilities) released by German software house UIG in which the main character is loosely inspired by the original Watson.
 Holmes himself, however, does not appear.

 SecretBuilders Games has released in 2018 a casual game, Dr. Watson Mysteries – Hidden Objects Game, where the protagonist is Dr. Watson, not Sherlock Holmes, but it features many Conan Doyle's stories such as The Hound of the Baskervilles, The Valley of Fear, The Speckled Band, The Silver Blaze, The Musgrave Ritual, The Gloria Scott, and The Copper Beeches.

 Crisp App Studios has developed a crime-comedy casual game named Sherlock Pug where the main character is an anthropomorphic dog who is also a police officer, assisted by a superhero (Super Al) to defeat the evil Skindiver who has seized Oddopolis; mainly targeted to a children audience, it is available on Steam and, freely, on Microsoft website.

-Big Fish Games and Elephant Games have released three games with a main character named "Ms. Holmes", a female detective so called in honour of Holmes himself, who investigates in England during the absence of Sherlock Holmes after his disappearance at Reichenbach Falls.
-Some recurring Holmes' characters such as Professor Moriarty and the Baskervilles are cited in the games.

-Manga

-Throughout Gender-Swap at the Delinquent Academy, the main character Torao Kadoki occasionally dons a fake moustache and deerstalker hat to investigate mysteries as "Herlock Sholmes".